 Eligible employers are allocated a subsidy by the Center for Entrepreneurship Education to hire a Northeastern University co-op student; ventures match the subsidy, which is paid directly to the student.
 This program is supported with the generous donation of John Hatsapolous ‘59, founder of Thermo-Electron Corporation and benefactor to Northeastern.
 See guidelines and apply to participate.

-Applications for the Spring 2016 co-op cycle are no longer being accepted; all subsidies have been allocated.
+Applications for the Fall 2016 co-op cycle are no longer being accepted; all subsidies have been allocated.
 Thank you for your interest!

 Student Venture Co-op